-Students complete an extended canoe expedition.
-This expedition includes learning the art of paddling a canoe in a variety of conditions, as well as map and compass reading, route finding and Leave No Trace wilderness living principles.
-Groups navigate a variety of waterways such as lakes, rivers and swamps, working as a team to carry packs and canoes over portage trails when transitioning from one lake to another or to get safely around challenging rapids.
-Traveling by canoe allows groups to go far past where motorboats operate.
-Once there it is possible to quietly observe bald eagles, moose and peaceful sunsets on mirror-calm lakes.
+Learn the art of paddling a canoe on an extended expedition in a variety of conditions, as well as map and compass reading, route finding and Leave No Trace wilderness living principles.
+Groups navigate a variety of waterways such as lakes, rivers and swamps, as well as working as a team to carry packs and canoes over portage trails when transitioning from one lake to another or to get safely around challenging rapids.
+Traveling by canoe allows groups to go far beyond where motorboats operate.
+Once there, it is possible to quietly observe bald eagles, moose and peaceful sunsets on mirror-calm lakes.

 This course offers students the opportunity to increase their skill and knowledge of whitewater paddling, progressing from maneuvering in small currents to more challenging rapids (up to Class III).
 Emphasis is placed on boat control, safety and enjoying the thrill of whitewater paddling.

-Two days of whitewater canoeing and a half-day of whitewater kayaking add to the excitement and breadth of the experience.
+A day of whitewater canoeing or kayaking, depending on river conditions, adds to the excitement and breadth of the experience.
 Students learn how to “read” water and trust themselves to make split-second decisions in order to determine the best routes through the rushing waves.

-Looking out over the top of the boreal forest, the high ropes course is an incredible obstacle course set 30-feet in the air.
+Looking out over the top of the boreal forest and located 30 feet in the air, the high ropes course is incredible.
 Students swing from Tarzan ropes, walk on tightrope wires and climb a cargo net before jumping on the zip line for an exhilarating ride back to solid ground.

-The solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
-Many students use this reflection time to make significant decisions about their future, journal or write letters to friends and family.
-The duration of solo depends on the course length and type, as well as the competency and preparedness of the student group.
-Students on a Pathfinder Course typically experience a 24-48 hour solo.
-Regardless of solo length, all students receive sufficient food, water and shelter to keep them safe and healthy.
-Students find that solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.
+The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
+Many students use this reflection time to make decisions about their future, journal and enjoy the beauty of their surroundings unencumbered by the constant external stimulation of modern life.
+The duration of Solo depends on the course length and type, as well as the competency and preparedness of the student group.
+With all the food, skills and supplies they need, students are given a secluded spot to reflect alone, and are monitored by staff throughout the experience to maintain safety.
+Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.

 A 30-day Pathfinder course provides the opportunity to chart a path, the motivation to begin the journey, and the skills required to achieve personal and professional goals.
 While adventuring in the backcountry and tackling physical, mental and emotional challenges, students will:

-The Superior Hiking Trail (SHT) is a 296-mile footpath that largely follows the rocky ridge line above Lake Superior on Minnesota's North Shore from Duluth to the Canadian border.
-Well-marked trails, campsites, and challenging terrain make this a perfect way to start the trip while building teamwork, increasing endurance and gaining general outdoor skills to prepare for the canoe expedition.
+The Superior Hiking Trail is a 296-mile footpath that largely follows the rocky ridgeline above Lake Superior on Minnesota's North Shore from Duluth to the Canadian border.
+Well-marked trails, campsites and challenging terrain make this a perfect thru-hike destination.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.